spectrocloud/librarium/content/docs/08-user-management/2-palette-rbac.md

 The Global Project Scope holds a group of resources, in a logical grouping, to a specific project.
 The project acts as a namespace for resource management.
 Users and Teams with specific Roles can be associated with the Project, Cluster, or Cluster Profile you create.
 Users are members of a tenant who are assigned [project scope roles](/user-management/palette-rbac/project-scope-roles-permissions#globalprojectscope) that control their access within the platform.
 <br />

-## Palette Specific Default Roles:
+## Palette Specific (Default) Roles:

+Palette RBAC has several Palette built-in roles that can be assigned to users and teams.
+Role assignments are the way you control access to Palette resources.

 ### Tenant Scope Default Roles: